 If you fire up your furnace at the beginning of the heating season and you smell dust, don’t sweat it.
 Dust has been accumulating all summer long on the inside of your furnace.
 The components that get hot, burn off the dust and create that funky smell.
 It won’t last long.

-Shut off the furnace and get a furnace technician out to service it immediately.
+If your furnace smells like burning plastic, shut off the furnace and get a furnace technician out to service it immediately.
 That odor means electrical components and/or wires are getting scorched because of a short or some other malfunction.
 It could also mean a failing fan motor and that could mean you need a new furnace!

 You can expect a modern furnace to last 15 to 20 years.
 If you have expensive repairs to make toward the end of your furnace’s lifetime, it may be worth just retiring the furnace and replacing it.
-The rule of thumb is this: If a repair costs more than 20 percent of the cost of a new unit, you’re smart to replace it rather than fix it.
+The rule of thumb is this: If a repair costs more than 20 percent of the cost of a new unit, you’re smart to replace it rather than fixing it.